Artt2/Full-Stack-open/README.md

 The course extends its scope to include parts about **React Native**, Continuous Integration/Continuous Development and Containers (**Docker**).

 Each part of the course introduces new concepts and puts your skills to the test with exercises that gradually build up to create a complete application.
-The course includes mini projects and projects that span across several parts.
+The course includes mini projects and larger projects that span across several parts.
 Most projects are built up from scratch, some have a ready-made backend/frontend implementation.

-The size of the course is 14 ECTS, with a workload of ~+350 hours.
+The size of the course is 14 ECTS, with a workload of ~350 hours.

 Some parts are in their separate repositories for convenience (online deployment), see below more information about each round.